PaulScotti/educortex/README.md

 ## Overview

 EduCortex is a [Neurohackademy](http://neurohackademy.org) 2019 project.
-The goal of EduCortex is to visualize different brain atlases, parcellations and associated terms and variance components of the neuroimaging literature from [Neurosynth](http://neurosynth.org) on a 3D brain.
+The goal of EduCortex is to visualize functional and anatomical terms and variance components of the neuroimaging literature from [Neurosynth](http://neurosynth.org) on a 3D brain.
 This can be used as educational resource to easily visualize anatomical labels and functional activations of Neurosynth keywords on a 3D interactive brain.
 The [PyCortex](https://github.com/gallantlab/pycortex) software library is used for visualization.

 ## Installation